 Explaining Sucrose Intolerance to My Child’s Teacher

-My son Jarrod is in first grade and has sucrose intolerance.
+My son, Jarrod, is in first grade and has Sucrose Intolerance caused by Congenital Sucrase-Isomaltase Deficiency (CSID).
 I was devastated when I heard about what happened at school yesterday.

 Upset and withdrawn after school, he finally told me at bedtime that he had diarrhea during recess and had to change clothes in the nurse’s office.
 The other kids were teasing him, calling him awful names like “stinky” and “poopy pants.”

 I was fuming because I had recently talked with both his teacher and the school nurse about his disease.
 Unfortunately, that information didn’t get passed on to the other teachers or staff who have been working with him.
 I decided to channel my frustration and energy into a letter to the teacher that she could share with her team to explain what happens to children CSID and to ask for their help with Jarrod.
 Here’s the letter I sent.